red-hat-storage/rlocker/README.md

    - [constants](rqueue/constants.py): Constants of the rqueue app, we define there priority enumerations, time intervals for resource availability check
    - [context_processors](rqueue/context_processors.py): Since we want some data to be accessible from each HTML template, we have to define it as a global context that is available (from settings.py)
    - [models](rqueue/models.py): Modelize a schema of the table for different requests in queue
-   - [signals](rqueue/signals.py): Signals to be triggered once a rqueue object is being created, there we handle the queue mechanism.
+   - [signals](rqueue/signals.py): Signals to be triggered once a rqueue object is being created.
    - [urls](rqueue/urls.py): Available URL's from the Web UI to manage the requests in queue
    - [utils](rqueue/urls.py): Helper functions for the rqueue applications. for i.e - displaying nicer string for the pended time of a queue
    - [views](rqueue/views.py): Design of the views and actions to take in GET/POST requests.